False Imprisonment Lawyer in Las Vegas

 False Imprisonment in Civil Cases

-In the civil context, a defendant may generally be subject to liability for false imprisonment when the defendant intends to and does confine an individual within fixed boundaries and the individual is conscious of and harmed by it.
+In the civil context, a defendant may generally be subject to liability for wrongful imprisonment when the defendant intends to and does confine an individual within fixed boundaries and the individual is conscious of and harmed by it.

 Many of these false imprisonment cases result from an allegation of false arrest.
 In that context, the courts have held that a claimant must show that the actor instigated or effected an unlawful arrest.
 The courts have also noted that false imprisonment arising from a false arrest occurs when the claimant’s liberty is restrained “under the probable imminence of force without any legal cause or justification.”
 Garton v.
 City of Reno, 102 Nev.
 313, 314–15, 720 P.2d 1227, 1228 (1986).